solarisDigitalAssets/docs/docs/API_Guide.md

 The Asset identifiers are the only way to refer a specific asset on our platform.
 Any other forms of reference, like an ISO code, are not considered immutable and/or unique.

+Assets come in two different types: `BASE` and `TOKEN`.

+### Assets of type BASE

+Assets of this type represent crypto assets that are native to their own blockchain like Bitcoin or Ethereum.

+### Assets of type TOKEN

+Assets of this type represent crypto assets that have been created on an existing blockchain.
+An example for this are ERC-20 tokens which have been created on the Ethereum blockchain.

+Assets of this type always have a `base_asset_id` which is the ID of the Asset that represents the underlying blockhchain.

 The API provides a way to list all Assets supported by the platform:

 See: